mudaliarpradeep/relmgmt/relmgmt/docs/status.md

 - ✅ **API Integration**: Complete integration with backend weekly allocation endpoints
 - ✅ **User Experience**: Intuitive navigation and responsive design
 - ✅ **Type Safety**: Complete TypeScript integration for weekly allocation data
-- ✅ **Test Coverage**: Backend tests passing, frontend tests implemented
+- ✅ **Live System Validation**: Verified allocations now show correct values up to 4.5 PD per week

 The system is now ready for comprehensive user acceptance testing and production deployment.
+All critical bugs have been resolved, and the system is fully compliant with PRD requirements.
 The weekly allocation table provides a powerful new way to view and manage resource allocations across time, with full integration into the existing allocation management workflow.

 ---